 7. What happens to the wastewater?

 Proper disposal of any contaminated water must be considered when installing new equipment.
 Drainage, freezing temperatures and pollutants should all be considered in advance.
-We recommend that you consult with your Local Authority, Water provider or Environment Agency for additional guidance on the correct wastewater disposal method for your site.
+We recommend that you consult with your Local Authority, Water provider or Environment Agency for additional guidance on your site's correct wastewater disposal method.

 8. How often do I have to maintain an emergency shower?

-For both emergency body showers and eyewash stations, best practice requires that they are annually checked by an expert.
-In addition to this, a functional check by the user should be carried out each month.
+For both emergency body showers and eyewash stations, best practice requires that they are checked annually by an expert.
+In addition, a functional check by the user should be carried out each month.
 For eyewash stations, a weekly check may be advised to keep the risk of contamination to an absolute minimum.

 9. How do you test the function of an emergency shower?

-A regular check of the emergency shower is needed to ensure it is operational in the event of an emergency.
+A regular check of the emergency shower is needed to ensure it is operational in an emergency.
 Regular actuation will also aid in keeping the valve working efficiently.
 Frequent water changes will also prevent contamination of the water pipe.
-During the functional test, assess the volume flow, the water distribution of the shower head and the water quality.
-For optimal results and ease of use, we recommend using a emergency shower test unit.
+During the functional test, assess the volume flow, the shower head's water distribution, and the water quality.
+We recommend using an emergency shower test unit for optimal results and ease of use.

 We are happy to advise you!